Siftah/get_iplayer/webpvr.md

 ## Download

-You can download the Web PVR Manager []here](http://www.infradead.org/get_iplayer/get_iplayer.cgi).
+You can download the latest release version of Web PVR Manager [here](http://www.infradead.org/get_iplayer/latest/get_iplayer.cgi).

 The README file with latest usage and instructions for installation are [here](http://www.infradead.org/get_iplayer/README-get_iplayer.cgi.txt).

-The change log for both get_iplayer and Web PVR Manager is [here](http://www.infradead.org/get_iplayer/CHANGELOG-get_iplayer)
+The change log for both get\_iplayer and Web PVR Manager is [here](http://www.infradead.org/get_iplayer/CHANGELOG-get_iplayer)

 ## Starting the Web PVR Manager service

 You need to run the Web PVR Manager service (unless you plan to install under Apache web server).
 This service contains its own embedded web server which can run on any free TCP port above 1024.

-On Linux/Unix/MacOSX start it using:
+On Linux/Unix/OSX start it using:

-	perl get_iplayer.cgi –port=1935 –getiplayer=/path/to/get_iplayer
+	perl get_iplayer.cgi --port=1935 --getiplayer=/path/to/get_iplayer

 Then you point your web browser at [http://127.0.0.1:1935/](http://127.0.0.1:1935/)